mdn/content/files/en-us/web/accessibility/aria/roles/menu_role/index.md

 The opening and closing of the menu toggles the [`aria-expanded="true"`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-expanded) attribute on the button.
 It is added when the menu is open.
 Removed or set to `false` when the menu is closed.
 The `true` value indicates that the menu is displayed and that activating the menu button closes the menu.

-When the menu is open, the button itself generally does not received focus as users arrow thru the menuitems.
+When the menu is open, the button itself generally does not received focus as users arrow through the menuitems.
 Rather, <kbd>Escape</kbd> and optionally <kbd>Shift + Tab</kbd> closes the menu and returns focus to the menu button.

 The `menu` role was set on the {{HTMLElement('ul')}}, identifying the `<ul>` element as a menu.